nbiancuzzo/nbiancuzzo/README.md

 From Iowa City, IA

-Business Analytics and Finance student at the University of Iowa's Tippie College of Business Future Masters of Finance student at the University of Iowa's Tippie College of Business
+Business Analytics and Finance student at the University of Iowa's Tippie College of Business /nFuture Masters of Finance student at the University of Iowa's Tippie College of Business

 <!--
 **nbiancuzzo/nbiancuzzo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.